60dimension/IELTS-Vocabularies/Vocabulary02.md

 He held a number of patents for his many innovations.

-Of course, in early architecture such as igloos and adobe structures, there was no such equipment, and the skeleton and skin were often one.
+Of course, in early architecture, such as igloos and adobe structures, there was no such equipment, and the skeleton and skin were often one.

 Cracks of light filtered through the shutters.

 A long drumroll introduced the trapeze artists.

-They were streaked with alternate bands of color.
+They were streaked with alternate bands of colour.

 Plants burgeon from every available space.